notdodo/VRP-tabu/README.md

 `v0 -> v4 -> v0`

 ## Web-UI
-Create files as the example above is something long and tedious, expecially for complex initial configurations.
+Creating files as the example above is something long and tedious, expecially for complex initial configurations.
-The [Web-UI](vrp-init/), created in HTML5, CSS3 and JavaScript, allows easily creation of input files in JSON simply creating the customers in a click.
+The [Web-UI](vrp-init/), created in HTML5, CSS3 and JavaScript, allows easily generation of JSON input file creating various clients with a click.
 User can set all other settings without writing a single line of JSON.

 ![Example with customers](https://raw.githubusercontent.com/edoz90/VRP-tabu/master/screenshot/customers.png "Example")

-The application could be run in a web server or simply opening the `coords.html` file.
+The application could be run in a web server or simply opening the file `index.html`.

 After creating and executing the JSON file through the VRP program the Web-UI can read the output file to display costs and routes.